felipebottega/Tensor-Fox/README.md

 ### Computing the CPD

 Now let's turn to the most important tool of Tensor Fox, the computation of the CPD.
-We can compute the corresponding CPD with simply calling the function **cpd** with the tensor and the rank as arguments.
+We can compute the corresponding CPD simply calling the function **cpd** with the tensor and the rank as arguments.
 This is just the tip of the iceberg of Tensor Fox, to know more check out the [tutorial](https://github.com/felipebottega/Tensor-Fox/tree/master/tutorial) and the [examples of applications](https://github.com/felipebottega/Tensor-Fox/tree/master/examples).

 ![alt_text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/ipynb3.png)